cncioranu/dbmail/README.md

 DBMail is a collection of programs that enables email to be managed, stored in and retrieved from a database.
+**Note:** This repository contains some features that are not present in the official DBMail

 ## Why is it useful?